AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - Visible to all threads in the same thread block
     - Lifetime: same as the thread block
   - Constant memory
-    - On-chip, one part of the cache memory
+    - Device memory
+    - Has per-SM dedicated constant caches on-chip
     - Read-only
     - Accessible by all threads and the host
     - Lifetime: same as the application